Reppie-io/reppie-lab/README.md

 ...
 ```

 We are continuously adding new use cases and industries into this repository to provide a comprehensive overview of Generative AI applications.
-However, if you are interested in exploring a specific use case or industry that is not yet included in the repository, feel free to reach out to Reppie: contato@reppie.io.
+However, if you are interested in exploring a specific use case or industry that is not yet included in the repository, feel free to reach out to us: contato@reppie.io.

 We are open to collaboration and eager to discuss how we can assist you in exploring the potential of Generative AI for your specific needs.